Close

 Tourist and Visitor Visas

-Short-term tourist visas are available for stays up to 30, 60, or 90 days, depending on your nationality and travel purpose.
+Tourist visas are available for stays of 15, 30, 60, or 90 days and can be obtained on arrival, online via e-visa, or at Madagascar embassies.
 Multiple-entry tourist visas accommodate frequent visitors within a specified validity period.
-Long-term visitor visas extend beyond 90 days for extended leisure travel or family visits.
+Long-term visitor visas extending beyond 90 days require advance application through embassy or consulate and are typically issued as transformable visas that allow the holder to apply for extended stay permits upon arrival.

 Business Visa Categories